srozemuller/rozemuller_blog/content/blog/2021-10-27-avd-automation-cocktail-avd-automated-with-terraform-cloud/index.md

 ## Start with Terraform Cloud

 In this chapter, I will explain how to start with Terraform Cloud.
 I also explain how to create a Terraform workspace and connect it to GitHub.
 I will recommend cloning my [AVD GitHub repository ](https://github.com/srozemuller/AVD)to get all the needed files, also for the other cocktails.
+The Terraform files are stored at this [location](https://github.com/srozemuller/TF-AVD)
 First, we are going to set up a Terraform Cloud environment.
 In basics, Terraform Cloud looks a bit like Azure DevOps.
 We need an organization, connection to a tenant (in DevOps service connection) and, workbooks (in DevOps pipelines).
 One big difference between both is that Terraform is **<span style="text-decoration: underline;">only</span>** an infrastructure-as-a-code deployment platform.
 Where in Azure DevOps you also have the ability to run PowerShell tasks for example.

 ### Terraform Cloud organization